dhable/caffeinatedideas.com/resources/templates/md/posts/2014-12-12-java-synchronized-in-python.md

 ## Metaclasses

-Python provides the metaclass mechanics if you need more control over the creation of classes or want to perform a bit more \"magic\" in your code.
+Python provides the metaclass mechanics if you need more control over the creation of classes or want to perform a bit more "magic" in your code.
 There are plenty of resources that explain [metaclasses in python][python-metaprogramming] far better that I could and I would suggest taking a look at them before continuing.